 Lines 65 through 69 – Other Invested Assets with Underlying Characteristics of Common Stocks Report the book/adjusted carrying value of all Schedule BA assets owned where the characteristics of the underlying investments are similar to common stock (Lines 1999999 and 2099999) in Columns 1 and 4.

-Line 68 should show all Schedule BA assets owned where the characteristics of the underlying investments are similar to subsidiary, controlled or affiliated company common stocks owned and these assets should be valued according to the SSAP No. 48—Joint Ventures, Partnerships or Limited Liability Companies. .
-Categorize these assets consistent with the directions for Pages 32 and 33, Lines 1 through 4, 15 and 16.
+Categorize these assets consistent with the directions for Pages 32 and 33, the corresponding the common stock line have the underlying characteristics of Lines 1 through 4, 15 and 16.

+Line 1- Unaffiliated public corresponds to line 65

+Line 2 - Unaffiliated private corresponds to line 66

+Line 4 – Affiliated Life with AVR corresponds to line 67

+Line 15 Affiliated-certain other SAP Equity corresponds to line 68

+Line 16 Affiliated all other corresponds to line 69

 For Line 65, the reserve factor must be calculated on an individual company basis.
 It is equal to 15.8% times the beta factor as discussed in the Pages 32 and 33, Line 1 instructions, and must be at least 12.15% but not more than 24.31%.
 Multiply the amount in Column 4 by the calculated reserve factors in Columns 5, 7 and 9 and report the products in Columns 6, 8 and 10, respectively.

 For Lines 66 through 69, multiply the amounts in Column 4 by the reserve factors provided in Columns 5, 7 and 9 and report the products in Columns 6, 8 and 10, respectively.

+Line 67 should show Schedule BA assets with the underlying characteristics of common stocks for an affiliated life insurance entity carrying AVR.

+Line 68 should show all Schedule BA assets owned where the characteristics of the underlying investments are similar to subsidiary, controlled or affiliated company common stocks owned and these assets which hold more than a minor ownership interest per SSAP No. 48—Joint Ventures, Partnerships or Limited Liability Companies which are valued according to the requirements in SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities in paragraph 8.b.i and paragraph 8.b.ii.
+This line does not include assets with the underlying characteristics of common stocks of a life entity holding an AVR as such entities are disclosed in line 67.

+Line 69 should show all Schedule BA assets owned where the characteristics of the underlying investments are similar to affiliated common stocks and these are the assets that are not included in lines 67 or 68.

 Status:

 On May 18, 2026, the Statutory Accounting Principles (E) Working Group moved this item to the active listing, categorized as a SAP clarification, and exposed the above revisions to the Life, Accident & Health/Fraternal Annual Statement blank and instructions as described and illustrated above.
 In addition, the Life Risk-based Capital (E) Working Group will be notified of the exposure.
 No revisions to statements of statutory accounting principles are exposed.
 After exposure of this agenda item, NAIC staff recommend that the Working Group sponsor a blanks proposal to incorporate instruction changes to the noted AVR reporting lines, as well as to review other AVR reporting lines (particularly lines 65-69) to ensure the instructions are clear.